samize/football-mapper/Project_Proposal.md

 ## Data Collection

 We intend to use video footage from FIFA gameplay posted to youtube (https://www.youtube.com/results?search_query=fifa+full+match).
+For hand-labelling frames of the video, we will only select a reasonable amount of frames to be able to tune and validate algorithms.
+The exact number of images we will use is TBD; however, given the number of frames in the video, we a have a large sample space to select from.

 Additionally, we plan to use data for experimentation / validation from a dataset that contains still-frame pictures of the same time from multiple angles (https://datasets.simula.no/alfheim/).